Southern Region, Malawi

 The Southern Region of Malawi is an area of Malawi.
-It covers an area of 31,753 km².
+It covers an area of 31,753 km2.
 Its capital city is Blantyre.
 In 2018, its population was 7,750,629.

+Geography

+Domestically, the Southern Region borders the Central Region and Lake Malawi to the north.
+Internationally, it borders the country of Mozambique to the east, west, and south.

-Of the 28 districts in Malawi, 13 are located within the Southern Region.
-They are: Balaka, Blantyre, Chikwawa, Chiradzulu, Machinga, Mangochi, Mulanje, Mwanza, Neno, Nsanje, Phalombe, Thyolo, and Zomba.
+Of the 28 districts in Malawi, 13 are located within the Southern Region: Balaka, Blantyre, Chikwawa, Chiradzulu, Machinga, Mangochi, Mulanje, Mwanza, Neno, Nsanje, Phalombe, Thyolo, and Zomba.

+The region is home to several parks: Majete Wildlife Reserve, Lengwe National Park, and Liwonde National Park (the last of these on the Shire River).
+It is also home to the Zomba Plateau as well as Mount Mulanje (the highest point in the country).

+During July, the region sometimes experiences a damp fog, locally known as chiperoni.

 Demographics

+The Southern Region is home to about half of all Malawians.
+Of these, about 90% of them live in rural areas.

+As of 2003, the Southern Region has a slightly higher rate of poverty (68.1%) than the Central Region (62.8%) and the Northern Region (62.5%).
+This is due to migration into the region, as well as the region's relatively small cropland are per capita.

+Ethnic groups

 At the time of the 2018 Census of Malawi, the distribution of the population of the Southern Region by ethnic group was as follows: